EndPointCorp/end-point-blog/2013/01/25/javascript-driven-interactive.html.md

 - Functionality to show paragraph numbers, and hide all paragraph numbers when they have no visible children (Hint: advanced jQuery selectors are used here).
 - Ability to toggle display of unhighlighted text.
 The […] in the above image trigger the unhighlighted text in that section to display, while the left and right arrows trigger the unhighlighted text in that section to be hidden.
 - Ability to toggle display of highlighted text, similar to the toggle of unhighlighted text.
-- Ability to toggle between a "read" and "edit" mode for owners of the text, which allows for these users to interactively add additional highlights and dynamically modify the markup.
+- Ability to toggle between a “read” and “edit” mode for owners of the text, which allows for these users to interactively add additional highlights and dynamically modify the markup.
 In the edit mode, additional markup is added to identify these highlighted layers.
 - Ability to toggle display of the annotation.
 In the above image, clicking on the green asterisk toggles this display.
 No asterisk is shown if there is no annotation.
 - Ability for highlights to encompass HTML nodes that are not individual span elements.
 For example, highlighted sections may encompass multiple paragraphs and headers of <span> nodes, which is why simply adding a wrapping element to highlights will not work.